michellejanosi/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Michelle Janosi

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on Nov 24, Tuesday, 2020.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Learned printing, inputs, variables, new lines, string manipulation, and debugging in Python.
+Used these in a simple program that generates a band name based on a user's input https://repl.it/@michellex/band-name-generator-start#main.py

 ### R1D2